Where ?

 Top of the page

-You can access the list of towns and archival institutions from our catalogue
+How to consult the standard list of the towns and archival institutions ?

 Far from being exhaustive, the list of towns and archival institutions includes the institutions in whose database the classifications marks of the manuscripts currently figure.
 This list will therefore be extended during the encoding process and with the introduction of additional indexes.
 It currently includes the towns and the archival institutions mentioned in Scriptorium and in the Bulletin codicologique.